xezno/blog.gu3.me/content/blog-updates.md

 but now it's all just client-sided.

 I've also added a link back to [my main website](https://gu3.me/) on the home page.

+*UPDATE 04/05/2021*: I've removed support for Streamable (and replaced all Streamable media) because they delete your stuff after 3 months.
+I'll just be using Discord as a host instead because it's fast & I already pay for it - and it also doesn't need some crappy embed in order to function.